danihall/esm-loading/README.md

 ## to conclude
 With ES-Modules now supported in pretty much all browsers, it is possible to push the boundaries of what's possible to optimize at runtime for loading performances.
-As the spec evolve and browser fine-tune their implementations, I predict that pushing those boundaries will barely require any bundler regarding the JS we write.
+As the spec evolve and browser fine-tune their implementations, I predict that pushing those boundaries will in the not-so-distant-future barely require any bundler regarding the JS we write.

 If you tested this repo, found a bug or just want some information, you can contact me at [danielhalle82@gmail](mailto:danielhalle82@gmail.com)